NovitaSari04/NovitaSari04/README.md

 ### Hi there!
 I'm Novita 👋

+My most frequently used emojis are 💃 ✨ 😭

+Byeeee
 - Currently a Data Engineer Awardee at IYKRA Data Fellowship Program 2020

 - Currently reading Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic